Lied vom Hürnen Seyfrid: Epilogue: Marriage

 Seyfrid is well received in Worms and marries Kriemhild, ruling together with Gybich's children, but soon Kriemhild's brothers begin to hate him and later on they kill him at a spring.
 The ballad ends by stating that anyone who wishes to learn more should read "Seyfrid's Wedding (Seyfrides hochzeit)".

 Origins, transmission, and dating

-Hürnen Seyfrid and Ermenrichs Tod are the only German heroic poems not found transmitted in any manuscript.
+An exact dating of the composition of the Hürnen Seyfrid is impossible given the evidence.
+The current form of the poem likely came into being around 1500, possibly in Nuremberg.
 It is possible that the poem already existed around 1400, however, as version m of the Nibelungenlied appears to incorporate details from Hürnen Seyfrid.
 The Nibelungenlied n also references details from the poem, as do a version of the Rosengarten zu Worms and of Ortnit.
-The current form of the poem likely came into being around 1500, possibly in Nuremberg.
+A single manuscript fragment of Hürnen Seyfrid is known: discovered in 1996 in the National Archives of Sweden, it likely dates to around 1550.
 Twelve printed editions of Hürnen Seyfrid are known from the sixteenth and seventeenth centuries.
-The earliest is from 1530, but is possible that it was not the first.
+The earliest is from 1530, but it is possible that it was not the first.
 In 1561 the text was reworked stylistically, and this is the version that was found in later printings.
 Many of the editions feature woodcuts.
+Additionally, other printings are known to have existed but are now lost.